5 data centre infrastructure management myths debunked

 But this can only be done if organisations automate their approach.
 Too many data center managers are falling into the data center infrastructure management (DCIM) fake news trap – believing the misconceptions they’ve heard and relying on word of mouth to protect their most important asset: their data.

 It’s time to debunk some of the most prevalent and damaging DCIM myths.

 Myth #1: Real time monitoring is all you need

-Real time monitoring is an integral part of any data centre monitoring plan.
+Real time monitoring is an integral part of any data center monitoring plan.
 It can show you what is operationally happening at that exact moment and can help stave off disasters before they happen.

 However, it is not the only type of monitoring you need.

 It is also essential to have insight into short and long term trends.
 With trend analysis, patterns will likely become obvious making long term capacity planning and operational cost savings simpler.
-It can also identify dangerous trends that can be arising in your data centre or colocation facilities.
+It can also identify dangerous trends that can be arising in your data center or colocation facilities.